vdbhanderi/Airport-Management-system/dhruva_journal.md

 Sprint 5: 04/04/2022 - 04/10/2022
 - Weekly Scrum Report
 	- What tasks did I work on / complete?
-		- Used different Ant Design components.
+		- Used different and Design components.
 		- Worked on Database - SQL queries and database changes.
 		- Worked on backend- gate service, parsing service and terminal service.
 	- What am I planning to work on next?
 		- Check all functionalities in working envirom=nment.
 	- What tasks are blocked waiting on another team member?